 It is extraordinary in its political management of the reality that it could if it so chose be a government within a government in those five places where it operates.
 It has to manage with considerable tact and sensitivity its relationship with its host governments.
 Lebanon, Syria, the Palestinian Authority, and Israel all have views on how the agency should conduct its business, but when it comes to raising money from the brother Arabs, all sorts of political and other issues become dragged into the discussion.

-Whereas Palestine as an issue is deeply important to Arabs at a popular level because it has connections to senses of historical humiliation, malfeasance by Western governments that recognized Israel and admitted it to the United Nations after 1948, and all sorts of other aspects for which the suffering of the Palestinians genuinely resonates at a popular level.
+Whereas Palestine as an issue is deeply important to Arabs at a popular level because it has connections to senses of historical humiliation, malfeasance by Western governments that recognised Israel and admitted it to the United Nations after 1948, and all sorts of other aspects for which the suffering of the Palestinians genuinely resonates at a popular level.

-On the other hand, the Palestinians as an organization or a body have any number of frictions with the rest of the Arab countries.
-There’s a resentment that individual Palestinians and Palestinian organizations seek to place a moral obligation on brother Arabs to support them financially too often without public recognition of the support that is offered and even more often without any clear accountability for the funding that is provided.
+On the other hand, the Palestinians as an organisation or a body have any number of frictions with the rest of the Arab countries.
+There’s a resentment that individual Palestinians and Palestinian organisations seek to place a moral obligation on brother Arabs to support them financially too often without public recognition of the support that is offered and even more often without any clear accountability for the funding that is provided.

-If there’s any amount of antipathy at a private and personal level toward the behaviour of certain Palestinians and Palestinian organizations, bodies, and so on, that inevitably rubs up against the political and ideological sympathy that exists for the Palestinian cause.
+If there’s any amount of antipathy at a private and personal level toward the behaviour of certain Palestinians and Palestinian organisations, bodies, and so on, that inevitably rubs up against the political and ideological sympathy that exists for the Palestinian cause.
 Working in that environment was tough, entertaining, and difficult.
 I learned a lot while very proudly representing the agency to those governments.

 You were quite critical of Arafat in the book on a number of occasions.
-Was he one of those who you bestow some guilt for the failure of the Palestinian cause, institution, body, or organization to galvanize that support and the funding from its Arab brothers as you as you refer to them?
+Was he one of those who you bestow some guilt for the failure of the Palestinian cause, institution, body, or organisation to galvanize that support and the funding from its Arab brothers as you as you refer to them?

 I can share the blame pretty widely.
 I wouldn’t single out Arafat as worse than most, but Arafat has to be attributed blame for much of what went wrong during the Oslo period and the collapse of the peace process that finally came about with the Second Intifada.
 I was never impressed by Arafat.
 I led the first Australian official discussions with Arafat back in 1979.
 Whatever his political skills were was important.
 He was not someone who was disposed toward taking the hard political decisions and enforcing the discipline upon the Palestinian movement that was ultimately required if it was to be an effective player vis-à-vis Israel and the United States.